 Pediatrics Question #24

-Which summer camp physical activity(s) are appropriate for a pediatric patient with juvenile
+Which summer camp physical activity(s) are appropriate for a pediatric client with juvenile

 idiopathic arthritis (JIA)?
 (Select all that apply.)